We are commanded to love our neighbor: this must mean that we can.

 The critical problems of loneliness, isolation, and divisiveness we experience in our culture comes from our faith being disintegrated from our place.

-The possibility is people following the Way of Jesus loving their neighbors and neighborhoods with a faith that is rooted and integrated in place.
+The possibility is people following the way of Jesus loving their neighbors and neighborhoods with a faith that is rooted and integrated in place.

 Structure